 The company is now a Hong Kong-listed company, and its success in China has been attributed to its high-quality products, exceptional customer service, and commitment to sustainable and ethical business practices.

 Its success in China has an origin and a strategy behind it.
-Thanks to digital marketing strategies, the French beauty brand is well known among Chinese consumers and its products are considered as some of the best cosmetics in the world.
-As of 2020, l’occitane group has 203 stores in China mainland
+Thanks to digital marketing strategies, the French beauty brand is well-known among Chinese consumers, and its products are considered some of the best cosmetics in the world.
+As of 2023, the L’Occitane group has 208 stores in China mainland.

 “We are convinced the progress with our online and omnichannel initiatives also rides on the existence of stores and believe our long-term success will be supported by a strong store network, online activities and CRM expertise.”Source

-L’Occitane on Chinese E-commerce Platforms:
+L’Occitane on Chinese E-commerce Platforms

 On the first of December 2014, the cosmetic brand launched its online store on Tmall.com with the aim to increase its sales.
-Its products had been accessible on Chinese Online marketplace for a while by third-party vendors.
+Its products had been accessible on the Chinese online marketplace for a while by third-party vendors.

-As the group Online sales in Asia have grown by 95% in Asia in 2021, it will obvisouly keep pushing all its online channels.
+As the group’s online sales in Asia have grown by 95% in Asia in 2021, it will obviously keep pushing all its online channels.
 Digital Marketing plays a major role in building your e-reputation, promoting, and in the success of your brand in China.